Granite or Quartz Countertops

-Which is the best choice for your home, Granite countertops or engineered Quartz* countertops?
+Which is best for your home, Granite or engineered Quartz* countertops?

-Countertops can make a big difference in the overall look and feel of your kitchen or bathroom.
+Countertops can significantly affect your kitchen or bathroom’s overall look and feel.
 When you’re planning a renovation or remodeling your home, you have a variety of options available.

-Here are some of the reasons you might choose natural Granite or engineered Quartz countertops.
+Here are some reasons you might choose natural Granite or Quartz countertops.

-Granite is a very hard stone and 100 percent natural.
+Countertops from Granite are made from very hard stone and are 100 percent natural.
 Granite counters are mined from pure stone.
 The stone is sawed into slabs or made into tiles and then polished for installation.
-There is an almost limitless selection to choose from and no two Granite countertops are the same.
+There is an almost limitless selection to choose from, and no two Granite countertops are ever the same.

-Quartz countertops are manufactured from crushed Quartz that is mixed with pigment for coloration and resin as a binder.
-The Quartz content is typically 92% to 94%.
+Quartz countertops are manufactured from crushed quartz mixed with pigment for coloration and resin as a binder.
+The Quartz content is typically 92% to 94%.*

 Granite has pores and tiny capillaries within the minerals.
 Those natural structures wick up liquid and staining can be the result.
 Those pores and capillaries also harbor germs such as bacteria and viruses.
 Properly sealed Granite does a decent job keeping out germs, but if the sealant breaks down, there can be issues.

-The ease in maintaining the cleanliness of Quartz countertops is one of the primary reasons that they are preferred by parents with young children and also make more sense for elderly who may be susceptible to viruses and bacteria.
+The ease in maintaining the cleanliness of Quartz countertops is one of the primary reasons parents prefer them with young children.
+It also makes more sense for elderly, who may be susceptible to viruses and bacteria.

 Quartz doesn’t require sealing.
 You’ll want to clean any spills on Quartz countertops with soap and water or a household cleaner, but that’s about it in terms of maintenance.

-Granite needs to be sealed at installation and resealed on a regular basis.
+Countertops made of Granite need to be sealed at installation and resealed regularly.